Round Bottom Background

 Maybe you are thinking about getting a divorce and don’t know what to expect in negotiating child custody issues.
 Perhaps you have an existing custody agreement you want to change.
 Either way, you need to consult a family law attorney for advice about such a critical aspect of your life and your child’s life.

-Roth Davies LLC provides experienced legal representation to individuals and families in Overland Park and Johnson County, Kansas who are navigating possibly contentious matters involving child custody.
+Roth Davies LLC provides experienced legal representation to individuals and families in Overland Park and Johnson County, Kansas, who are navigating potentially contentious child custody matters.
 Their goal is to garner extraordinary outcomes for every client they represent.

 Child custody agreements are detailed plans covering issues such as parenting time (visitation), and financial support.
 There are two options divorcing parents can take to reach an arrangement: